peartreelane/peartreelane.github.io/_posts/2017-10-16-trip-to-bermuda.md

 ![crystal caves](../img/post-assets/blue-caves.jpg)

-Another day of the trip Graham kindly rented a boat and we filled the boat full of goodies and went out to sea.
+Another day of the trip we rented a boat filled it with goodies and went out to sea.
 Swimming with fish and meeting up with friends.
 So many wonderful things to do and experience in Bermuada I couldn't write about them all.
 If you ever have the opportunity to visit this beautiful island ( I will be very jealous) you will then understand what I mean, about it breathtaking views and bays.

 ![crystal caves](../img/post-assets/emma-lighthouse.jpg)